jayashan10/lego/README.txt

-coded file in tflow.ipynb
-Lego images classification:
-we were given training data consisting of lego block images taken in different angles and were asked to predict the classification of the test data.
-I used convoution networks for training.
-I did two trainings using image genaraator for data augmentation and another training without augmentation.The final result is saved in the Testfinal.csv file which in question_1_dataset directory.
-I run different models in the code and both took about 8 to 10 minutes to run.
+The image dataset contains images of lego bricks generated on computers for different angles.
+The aim of the project is to classify those images.
+There are actually 16 categories present in the dataset.
+The model was created using Convolution networks on Keras.
+I tried applying various regularizers like dropout, ridge regression, Data augmentation etc..
+Lets see the effect on them!